-One of the top benefits of timber container cladding is the changing the appearance of the container.
-Shipping containers aren’t always the most attractive to look at but adding this timber can change this entirely.
+One of the top benefits of timber cladding is changing the appearance of the unit.
+They aren’t always the most attractive to look at but adding this timber can change this entirely.

-There are a range of colours and finishes that can be used with timber cladding, either to help your container blend in with its surroundings or give it the edge when it comes to standing out.
+There are a range of colours and finishes that can be used with timber cladding, either to help your unit blend in with its surroundings or give it the edge when it comes to standing out.
 These can be stained or painted to create the exact effect that you want.
-Painting this cladding in your own unique way can give your container character.
+Painting this cladding in your own unique way can give your unit character.

-You don’t have to place this cladding on all the container either, you can use partial cladding to create a mixed effect.
+You don’t have to place this cladding across the unit either, you can use partial cladding to create a mixed effect.
 This can be even more striking, as the mixed materials can be incredibly eye-catching.

 Combining timber cladding with a living roof or a lot of greenery can give a real eco-friendly feel.
-If you’re using the shipping container for business or want to fit in with the natural environment, then these elements can look amazing.
+If you’re using the unit for business or want to fit in with the natural environment, then these elements can look amazing.

-Above all, it’s essential to consider whether this timber exterior matches the overall aesthetic of the container.
-Timber is versatile in that it can feel modern or traditional, depending on the finish, so discuss the interior with your shipping container supplier to create a cohesive design.
+Above all, it’s essential to consider whether this timber exterior matches the overall aesthetic of the unit.
+Timber is versatile in that it can feel modern or traditional, depending on the finish, so discuss the interior with your supplier to create a cohesive design.

 Insulation and Protection

-The argument for using cladding isn’t purely aesthetic either, as this can protect and insulate your container.
-Shipping containers are incredibly robust, but by adding this extra layer of protection you don’t need to worry as much about peeling paint or rust.
+The argument for using cladding isn’t purely aesthetic either, as this can protect and insulate your unit.
+They are incredibly robust, but by adding this extra layer of protection you don’t need to worry as much about peeling paint or rust.

 Adequate interior insulation will enhance the effects of your cladding too.
 There are many options for insulation, including natural fibres and spray insulation.
 With the right interior and exterior insulation, your home will be perfectly temperate all year round.

-The process by which cladding is added is pretty simple, as the timber is built around the existing frame of the shipping container.
-Wooden brackets are used to hold the timber around the shell of the shipping container.
+The process by which cladding is added is pretty simple, as the timber is built around the existing frame of the unit.
+Wooden brackets are used to hold the timber around the shell of the unit.

-Once the shipping container cladding is secure, you can go ahead and paint or stain it regularly.
-This keeps the exterior looking fresh and bright, rather than a rusted container.
+Once the cladding is secure, you can go ahead and paint or stain it regularly.
+This keeps the exterior looking fresh and bright, rather than a rusted box.
 This can also be replaced over time – if the wood begins to warp or degrade then you can replace individual parts or overhaul it all.

-While calculating the costs of your cladding, bear in mind that the size of the container will have a big impact.
-You’ll need more timber and more time to be able to clad a larger container fully, than a small container or partial cladding.
+While calculating the costs of your cladding, bear in mind that the size of the unit will have a big impact.
+You’ll need more timber and more time to be able to clad a larger unit fully, than a smaller alternative or partial cladding.

 Alternatives to Timber Cladding

-You’ll also find that stone cladding is common within the shipping container sphere.
+You’ll also find that stone cladding is common within the industry.
 However, this can be more expensive and difficult to fit than its timber counterpart.
 The increased installation time can also incur additional charges from tradespeople, so bear this in mind when you’re selecting cladding.

 Corrugated steel is another cladding option that’s on the more affordable side.
 You could mix and match this with timber or stone for a distinctive look.
 Steel can be painted with specialist paint, allowing for more customisation of your exterior.
 This can get warmer in the summer, as the metal absorbs the sunlight and heats up.